CortexIntelligentAutomation/docs/content/en/docs/Reference/Concepts/fundamentals/blocks/block-properties/property-editors/expression-editor.md

 ---
 title: "Expression Editor"
 linkTitle: "Expression Editor"
-description: "Information regarding using the Expression Editor to create literal values, expressions, or reference variables."
+description: "Information regarding using the Expression Editor to create literal values, expressions, or use variables."
 weight: 200
 ---